Musical instruments in Zambia: gourd idiophones

 Gourd idiophones

 Musical instruments in Zambia: gourd idiophones.
-Mitungu (plural of mutungu) was the name of a set of three small gourds with narrow necks, played by two women.
+Mutungu is a gourd with a narrow neck.
+Mitungu (plural of mutungu) was the name of a set of three mutungu played by two women.
 One player held a gourd in each hand, the other one gourd in one hand.
 They struck the gourds on the ground.
-While doing that, they closed the small opening at the top of the gourd with the thumb (percussive sound) or left it open (percussive sound plus soft tone).
+While doing that, they closed the small opening at the top of the gourd with the thumb (percussive sound).
+Or left it open (percussive sound plus soft tone).

 Girls and women played the mutungu Pa kwisha, accompanying the women’s repertoire.
 Because of this, a certain part of the women’s repertoire in the past was called mitungu, as was the case in the Lamba region in the 1910s1Doke (1931:367)..
-Some 70 years later, mitungu are among the least known instruments, see List 5, and song and dance genres, see List 6, in Chibale.
+In the 1980s, mutungu was among the least known instruments and song and dance genres in Chibale.
+See List 5 and List 6.

 In Chibale, no mitungu proper songs are remembered.
 Any song accompanied by the mitungu, at that moment, was a mitungu song.